LloydDunn/task_list_app_deployment_terraform/README.md

     EB --> DB[(Amazon RDS)]
 ```

-You may want to take some time here to formulate some questions for things to find out more about.
+You may want to take some time here to formulate some questions for things to find out more about and/or to keep in mind as you work through this project.
 "How" and "why" questions in particular are good places to start.
 For example:

 - What is an Elastic Container Registry?
 Why are we using it?